[Two Videos Below]

 Saint Patrick would want his day to be a time of commemoration — a time of quiet repose to reflect upon the great mercy and grace of God.
 A time to remember God’s goodness, His kindness, and His faithfulness, not only in saving us but also in comforting us in any valley of suffering and strengthing us in any trial or tribulation.

-Finally, the message of Saint Patrick is a reminder that we are able to commune with our Creator.
+Finally, the message of Saint Patrick is a reminder that we can commune with our Creator.

 St. Patrick’s Prayer

-A poem, or prayer, by St. Patrick has survived the test of time and remains popular in our day.
+A poem, or prayer by St. Patrick, has survived the test of time and remains popular today.
 Read the entire poem, known as “St. Patrick’s Breastplate,” here).
 In the closing stanzas, St. Patrick beautifully articulated the all-encompassing presence of Jesus, our communion with Him, and what our commitment and response to Him should be.

 Let Saint Patrick’s Day be a day of communion with Christ.
 He is with us always.